zenika-open-source/promote-open-source-project/README.md

 <summary>😎 Choose a cool name for your project</summary>
 <p>

-> Choose a short name users can easily remember.
+> Choose a name users can easily remember.

 </p>
 </details>